spell911/Env-Sensor/README.md

   - Store data in postgres by python3 or kafka connect(i don't use it to this project)
   - Use pgAdmin4 for monitoring and managing postgres db.
   - Use Grafana to create simple visualization dashboard at near real time from postgres db.
-  - Create rest api by flask to serve analysis data.
+  - Create RESTful API by flask to serve analysis data.

 # Follow Me On